voodoofugu/morphing-scroll/README.md

 callback function that is called when the observed element enters or leaves the viewport or the area defined by the <code>root</code> property.
 This can be used to load new list items for <code>MorphScroll</code>.<br />
 <br />
 ✦ Note:<br />
-The <code>IntersectionObserverEntry</code> object provides details about the intersection state, including:<br />
+the <code>IntersectionObserverEntry</code> object provides details about the intersection state, including:<br />
 <ul>
   <li><code>boundingClientRect</code>: The bounding rectangle of the element relative to the viewport.</li>
   <li><code>intersectionRatio</code>: The percentage of the element that is visible in the viewport.</li>